Internal Contract Audit Checklist to Reduce Risk

 - Extract renewal, payment, and reporting dates.

-- Add them to a shared calendar or contract tracking tool.
+- Add them to the Tasks & Deadlines module or a contract tracking tool.

 - Assign ownership for each task.